zzpxyx/blog/src/about.md

 - Hosting: [GitHub Pages](https://pages.github.com/)

 ### Licenses
 Code of this blog is licensed under [MIT](https://opensource.org/licenses/MIT/), while content is under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
 For third-party libraries, please refer to their own licenses.
+All trademarks and proprietary names belong to their respective owners.
+Use of them in this blog is for identification purposes only.

 ### Contact
 Keep calm and say hello.
 Put together the second and the last words from the previous sentence, and now you have the local-part of my email address.
 The domain is zzpxyx.com.
 [A bit help from Wikipedia.](https://en.wikipedia.org/wiki/Email_address#Syntax)